alcionai/corso/docs/docs/configuration/concepts.md

 *M365 Services* data.
 See [Repositories](/configuration/repos) for more information.

 * **Backup** is a copy of your *M365 Services* data to be used for restores in case of deletion, loss, or corruption of the original data.
-Corso performs backups incrementall, and each backup only captures data that has changed between backup iterations.
+Corso performs backups incrementally, and each backup only captures data that has changed between backup iterations.